Legal Practice (PgDip)

 - any special personal reasons affecting ability to study elsewhere.

-Those whose first language is not English must obtain an IELTS overall score of 6.5 with 6.5 in writing and no less than 6 in the other sub-scores, or the equivalent.
+English Language Requirement: IELTS with an overall score of 6.5 with 6.5 in writing and no less than 6.0 in all other subscores, or an acceptable equivalent.

 Find out more about English language requirements.